castroian/castroian.github.io/index.md

 1. Data science as a tool for social good 📊
 1. Accessibility in data & computer science education 💻
 1. Information law & policy (privacy, freedom of speech, and freedom of press) ⚖️

+In terms of research, I study issues regarding equity in communities.
+This summer, I am working at [PolicyLink](https://www.policylink.org/) on their [National Equity Atlas](https://www.policylink.org/our-work/economy/national-equity-atlas) project.
+In Fall 2022, I will work with Dr. Tim Thomas on the [Evictions Project](https://evictions.study/), studying demographic disparities in education.

 Currently, I work as a data science fellow at the UC Berkeley Social Sciences Data Lab ([D-Lab](https://dlab.berkeley.edu/)), a graduate student instructor in the Department of Psychology, and a [CalNERDS](https://calnerds.berkeley.edu/) affiliate studying diversity in STEM.
 In the past, I have interned at the Internet Education Foundation for the [Congressional App Challenge](https://www.congressionalappchallenge.us/), ran an [overnight scholarship recruiting program](https://rohp.berkeley.edu/) for the UC Berkeley Financial Aid & Scholarships Office, and taught at the [Division of Computing, Data Science, and Society](https://data.berkeley.edu/).